The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 In general, three specific configuration errors produce silent full-table scans.

 The first is an operator class mismatch.
 An ORM model that declares an IVFFlat or HNSW index in __table_args__ without specifying an operator class gets vector_l2_ops by default (Euclidean distance).
-If the application queries with cosine distance (<=>), PostgreSQL creates the index, lists it in \d, and silently ignores it at query time because the operator class does not match with no warning being raised.
+If the application queries with cosine distance (<=>), PostgreSQL creates the index, lists it in \d, and silently ignores it at query time because the operator class does not match — PostgreSQL raises no warning.

 The third is a query expression that PostgreSQL cannot match to an index.
 Computing (1 - (embedding <=> query_vec)) to convert cosine distance into a similarity score in the [0, 1] range wraps the distance operator in arithmetic.
-PostgreSQL's query optimizer selects an index based on the exact structure of the query; when the distance operator is buried inside an expression, the optimizer cannot match it to the index and falls back to a full table scan.
+PostgreSQL's query optimizer selects an index based on the exact structure of the query; when arithmetic buries the distance operator inside an expression, the optimizer cannot match it to the index and falls back to a full table scan.
 A correctly configured HNSW index is still bypassed when the distance is not the bare ORDER BY term.

 LangChain-Postgres: Provisioning the Vector Table